Subscribe to my Newsletter

 By the way, the bakery is located directly across from the History Museum.
 There’s no sign, just go down the stairs to the basement.

-We wouldn’t have seen most of the locations, if it wasn’t for our tour guide Irina.
-She guided us through the old town of Tbilisi for almost a whole day and was always available as a photographer :) In Tbilisi, international visitors are really rare, which is really cool on one hand, but difficult on the other due to the language barrier.
-There’s not so much literature about Tbilisi, on site many interesting sights are labeled only in Georgian.
+Nobody in Tbilisi is really geared towards international visitors, which is great on the one hand, but difficult on the other if you are interested in more background information.
+There isn’t much travel literature about Tbilisi yet.
+On site, many interesting sights are only labeled in Georgian and English is not always available.
 Looks nice (see #6), but it’s difficult if you don’t speak the language.
-All the better that we had Irina, who was also very happy to speak German with us.
+All the better that we had Irina, who was also happy to speak German with us.
 She studied in Germany for a long time.

 Irina offers her tours privately, she has no website or anything else – so here’s a real insider tip!
 Anyone interested in tours in and around Tbilisi with Irina, feel free to leave a comment here below the post and I’ll connect you!